 Situated on the iconic Grey Street in the heart of Newcastle City Centre Leila Lily’s offers an extensive menu including small plates ideal for grazing, elegant main courses and delicately assembled desserts.

 Malhotra Leisure is recognised as a stand-out operator in this highly competitive sector.
 We have achieved this by creating unique venues and offering the highest standards of customer satisfaction in everything we do – from serving food to pouring drinks and accommodating guests in comfort and style.

 A much-loved landmark at the heart of Gosforth, the Three Mile is more than just a pub.
 It offers a comfortable stopping-off point for travellers along the Great North Road, a place where families can relax over a post school-run coffee, or where you can meet friends for a great night out, over dinner and drinks.

-Pizza Dough Co is a contemporary, New York-style pizza restaurant serving traditional and bespoke, handcrafted, sourdough pizzas, fresh from our state-of-the- art, wood-fired pizza oven.
+Pizza Dough Co is a contemporary, New York-style pizza restaurant serving traditional and bespoke, handcrafted, pizzas, fresh from our state-of-the-art, wood-fired pizza oven.

 The Butchers Arms pub has been serving the Byker community since the 1800’s.
 The pub has lots of local regulars, but also attracts lots of visitors from outside the area, so you can always be sure of a warm, Geordie welcome!

-The Market Lane or “Monkey Bar” as it is affectionately known as by our local regulars, is ‘The Bar’ to get a quality pint at a good price when you’re in The Toon.
+The Market Lane or “Monkey Bar” as it is affectionately known as by our local regulars, is ‘The Bar’ to get a quality pint and a delicious Instagram-worthy cocktail when you’re in The Toon.